moutons/tracing-sysadvent-2021/least-privilege-with-process-auditing.md

 Because there's a difference between what I think myself and what the company I work for determines, I let the user know the official answer, since they were a paying customer: that while it might be possible to use strace to determine what access was required so as to allow a profile to be run as a non-root user, there was no official support for that and that they'd be on their own.

 Some months later I got a response to the feature request that what I was requesting was not related to the product's functionality and the issue was closed.

+QUESTION: Is this context interesting or relevant?
+I suspect I should cut it down to maybe 2 paragraphs max.

 I've experienced a similar desire to my customer's before with different utilities, for example in 2012 when I was a sysadmin and the security department wanted to run some tool I'd never heard of to do security things on our boxes.
 Usually we'd get a request to install some vendor tool nobody'd ever heard of with root privileges, and nobody could tell us what all it'd be accessing, whether it would be able to make changes to the system, or how much network/cpu/disk it'd consume.
 So, being responsible system administrators, we'd say "no, absolutely not, tell us what it's going to be doing first" or "yes, we'll get that work scheduled" and then never schedule the work.
 That felt weird to me, that nobody including the vendor could tell us what all their tool would be doing, and I often thought about what could be done to address this.